Online guide to working with financial advisors

 Not all financial advisors are created equal.

 The term financial advisor is an abused term.
-There are generalist and specialists.
+There are generalists and specialists.
 Some do financial plans and others just sell products.
 There are good financial advisors and bad ones.
 Make sure you shop around because not all advisors are created equal.

 Not all financial advisors do financial plans.